BloodOrange1866/LSTM-AutoEncoders-for-Anomoly-Detection/README.md

 1 | 1 | 16 | 0.61

-The most accurate method was a model with X layers in the encoder, X layers in the decoder and X hidden units.
+The most accurate method was a model with 2 layers in the encoder, 2 layers in the decoder and 16 hidden units.
+The network is able to predict all extreme weather events, however, due to false positives the F1 micro is 75%.

 ## Discussion